berserkware/installies/docs/source/guides/creating-and-managing-scripts.rst

   :alt: Add Script Form

 You can create a script by clicking the "Add Script" link on the app sidebar.
 This will take you to the add script form.

-The "Actions" input should contain a comma separated list of actions the script supports.
-You can select the script's shell using the drop-down selector titled "Shell".
-The default is bash.
-The "Description" input should contain a short sentence on how the script works.
+Actions
+*******
+The Actions input should contain a comma-separated list of things that that script does.
+Some common actions are:

+ - install: installs the app.
+ - remove: removes the app.
+ - update: updates the app.
+ - compile: compiles the app.
+ - run: An action the can be used for scripts to just run code.

+Shell
+*****
+You can select a shell with the shell input.

+Description
+***********
+The description input should contain a basic description of how the script does what it does. e.g. "Installs with pacman" or "Compiles from source.".

 Supported Distros
 *****************